demirantay/notebook/syllabus-compsci.md

 ### Packet #3

-- [ ] Level 0: To be fair I am unsure about what to build in this.
-I will decide if i can come this far
+- [ ] Level 0: Some projects about the Operating System
+- [ ] Level 1: Some project for the Linux enviorenment with Shell toools
+- [ ] Level 2: Create a mini HTTP or TOR
+- [ ] Level 3: Create a web server if you have it improve on it
+- [ ] Level 4: Secure your web server, try pentesting it, imrpove your exploits.
+Repeat
+- [ ] Level 5: Create a mini container tool like docker
+- [ ] Level 6: Create a mini config management tool like ansible
+- [ ] Level 7: Create a mini container orchestriation tool like kubernetees
+- [ ] Level 8: Create a mini Infustructure PRovisioning tool like terraform
+- [ ] Level 9: Build a mini Autmoated testing tool
+- [ ] Level 10: Create a mini infsutructure monitoring tool
+- [ ] Level 11: Create a mini application monitoring tool
+- [ ] Level 12: Create a mini log management tool
+- [ ] Level 13: Do a project with Cloud
-- [ ] Level 1: At this point I should have a job and start building my own idea
+- [ ] Level 14 : At this point I should have a job and start building my own idea

+> If you finish frontend or backend sections start `[Code Univeristy Guide](https://github.com/jwasham/coding-interview-university)` of jwsaham and try to getting ready for job applications (possibly in Canada) when their time of the month comes.

 <br>